Novartis/monitOS/README.md

-# monitOS: monitor OS in indolent cancer trials (05/2023)
+# monitOS: Monitoring OS in chronic or indolent cancers

 ## Description